-(IV) The actual fuel transportation costs of the types of fuel costs designated in the FAC;
+(III) The actual fuel transportation costs of the types of fuel costs designated in the FAC;

-D. The megawatt-hours and costs of purchased power of the type included in the electric utility’s FAC, differentiated by;
+D. The megawatt-hours and costs of purchased power of the type included in the electric utility’s FAC

-(I) Long-term purchased power, with a definition of long-term purchased power; and

-(II) Short-term purchased power, with a definition of short-term purchased power;

-(III)

 E. Revenues, gross and net of off-system sales;